 Skin disorders are a fairly common problem, and may affect up to 25% of people who suffer from inflammatory bowel disease (Crohn's disease and ulcerative colitis).
 One skin condition that may occur with IBD is erythema nodosum.

-Dehydration can be a common side effect of Irritable Bowel Syndrome or Inflammatory Bowel Disease.
+Dehydration is common.
 Find out how to treat it, how serious it is, and how to prevent it from happening again.

 H1N1 (swine) Flu Vaccine and Immune-Supressing Drugs